HallaSurvivor/Blog/_posts/2024-08-12-finiteness-in-sheaf-topoi.md

 and spend some time discussing constructive finiteness in its most important forms.

-As a short life update before we get started, I'm going to Denmark with [my advisor][7] to hang out with [Fabian Haiden][3].
+As a short life update before we get started, I'm currently in Denmark with [my advisor][7] to hang out with [Fabian Haiden][3].
 We're going to be talking about all sorts of fun things related to my thesis work, mainly about [Fukaya Categories][4].
-These fukaya categories can be _really_ scary when you first start reading about them, but in the special case of surfaces they're really not that bad!
+These can be _really_ scary when you first start reading about them, but in the special case of surfaces they're really not that bad!
 In the process of prepping for meeting Fabian, I've been writing a blog post that explicitly details what fukaya categories are, why you should care, and (for surfaces) how to compute them.
-I know I would have loved an article like this, and I'm excited to have one to share!
+I know I would have loved an article like this, and I'm excited to share one soon!
 I'm also _finally_ going to finish my [qual prep series][5] from _three years ago_!
 Way back then I promised a post on fourier theory that I never got around to, but I recently found a draft of that post!